Andre Rison

 Andre Previn Rison (born March 18, 1967) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Indianapolis Colts, Atlanta Falcons, Cleveland Browns, Jacksonville Jaguars, Green Bay Packers, Kansas City Chiefs, and Oakland Raiders.
 He also played in the Canadian Football League (CFL) for the Toronto Argonauts.
-Rison was selected to the Pro Bowl five times from 1990 to 1993 and once again in 1997.
+Rison was selected to the Pro Bowl four consecutive times from 1990 to 1993 and once again in 1997.

 Rison won a Super Bowl championship with the Packers in 1997 over the New England Patriots, scoring the first points of the game on a 54-yard touchdown catch from quarterback Brett Favre.
 He also won a Grey Cup championship with the Toronto Argonauts in 2004.
 He is one of the few players to win professional football championships in both the United States and Canada.
 He was released by the Argonauts during the 2005 CFL season.
 He holds an NFL record for scoring a touchdown with 7 teams.

 He was a star player at Flint Northwestern High School and in college at Michigan State University.
 As a senior at Michigan State, Rison had 30 receptions for 709 yards and 5 touchdowns; he was a prominent contributor to the 1987 Michigan State squad that won the Rose Bowl on January 1, 1988.

 During the early portion of his career, he received the nickname "Bad Moon" Rison, a reference to the Creedence Clearwater Revival song "Bad Moon Rising".
 Michael Adler is credited with giving the nickname to Chris Berman.
 When he played for the Chiefs, he had the nickname "Spiderman".